lowrycode/swaplett-project/README.md

 Since these definitions are fetched from a third-party API, sometimes these definitions cannot be found - if so, a "No definition found" message will be displayed.

-Sometimes links to audio clips (of word pronounciations) are included - if so, a circle-play button appears next to the word which includes hover effects (to show that it is clickable).
+Sometimes links to audio clips (of word pronunciations) are included - if so, a circle-play button appears next to the word which includes hover effects (to show that it is clickable).
 The audio clip will play when the user clicks the button.

 This section is only visible at the end of the game - it is hidden on initial page load and during game play.